openstack/python-neutronclient/doc/source/usage/osc/v2/network-trunk.rst

     Domain the project belongs to (name or ID).
     This can be used in case collisions between project names exist.

+.. option:: --description <description>

+    A description of the trunk.

 network trunk delete
 --------------------